 Posters of Obama greet you as you enter this exhibition at the Design Museum, clearly giving us the ‘Hope’ of the title but ‘Nope’ is never far away.
 Also never far away is President Trump and it’s no spoiler to say that his portrayal is not positive!

 The exhibition is divided into 3 sections: Power; Protest; and, Personality which gives plenty of scope for the excellent material they have on show.
 The sections focus on the years 2008-2018 through graphics and design and anger with the world is bursting out of the displays, as one poster says ‘Design is always political’ Here are a few of the highlights from my visit.

-The Brexit Bayeux Tapestry was great fun (despite its origins and stance which are contrary to my own preferences), entitled Bye-EU is takes the visual style of the original and references familiar themes such as the famous red bus.
-It is pro-Brexit (one of the rare pieces on the side of Brexit) and was produced by the Sun newspaper in response to President Macron”s offer to loan the 950 year old tapestry.
+The Brexit Bayeux Tapestry was great fun (despite its origins and stance which are contrary to my own preferences), entitled Bye-EU it takes the visual style of the original and references familiar themes such as the famous red bus.
+It is pro-Brexit (one of the rare pieces on the side of Brexit) and was produced by the Sun newspaper in response to President Macron”s offer to loan the 950-year-old tapestry.

-A full wall of magazine covers show the strength of feeling across the world against Trump and what he stands for.
+A full wall of magazine covers shows the strength of feeling across the world against Trump and what he stands for.

 Videos show protests in South Africa, Catalonia, Turkey as well as the Women’s Marches in London and USA.
 A display case is full of Occupy documents and other pieces take us to Hong Kong, India, North Korea and Brazil to see their protests.
 There are fascinating glimpses of protests across the world, some of which have not made out own news agendas.